House makes history, removes McCarthy as Speaker

 But McCarthy’s ouster was in large part the result of Democrats, who announced hours before Tuesday’s votes that they would not protect McCarthy from the handful of rabble-rousers in his own party.

-McCarthy had said he would not make a deal with Democrats to save his Speakership but aimed to appeal to them by arguing that a successful motion to vacate would be bad for the institution of the House.
+McCarthy Democrats by arguing publicly that a successful motion to vacate would be bad for the institution of the House.

 Democrats were not swayed.

+In a Tuesday morning conference meeting to discuss how to handle the move against McCarthy, a video was shown of McCarthy, during a Sunday appearance on CBS’s “Face the Nation,” trying to blame the near-shutdown on Democrats.
+Some Democrats also cited McCarthy’s shift on the Jan.
+6 Capitol attack — from saying that former President Trump bore responsibility, to working with Trump shortly after.

-House Minority Leader Hakeem Jeffries (D-N.Y.), to whom Democrats were looking for guidance on the motion to vacate, sent a “dear colleague” Tuesday that Democratic leadership would support the effort to oust McCarthy.
+House Minority Leader Hakeem Jeffries (D-N.Y.), to whom Democrats were looking for guidance on the motion to vacate, sent a “dear colleague” Tuesday that Democratic leadership would support the effort to oust McCarthy, claiming that House Republicans “unleashed chaos, dysfunction and extremism on hardworking American taxpayers.”

-“House Democrats remain willing to find common ground on an enlightened path forward.
-Unfortunately, our extreme Republican colleagues have shown no willingness to do the same,” Jeffries wrote.
-“It is now the responsibility of the GOP members to end the House Republican Civil War.
-Given their unwillingness to break from MAGA extremism in an authentic and comprehensive manner, House Democratic leadership will vote yes on the pending Republican Motion to Vacate the Chair.”

-Democrats first showed their unity — and willingness to tank McCarthy’s Speakership — in a procedural motion to table the anti-McCarthy motion Tuesday, which would have killed it.
-Eleven Republicans joined all Democrats in defeating the motion to table.
+After the vote, he reflected on the “solemn moment for the country and for the House of Representatives.”

+“It is our hope that traditional Republicans will walk away from MAGA extremism and join us in partnership for the good of the country,” he added.

 During debate on the ouster, McCarthy sat in the chamber, looking forward.